Lee Thomas (baseball): Playing career

 On December 15, 1965, the Red Sox traded Thomas, Arnold Earley, and a player to be named later (Jay Ritchie) to the Atlanta Braves for Dan Osinski and Bob Sadowski.
 Thomas was the starting first baseman in the first game in the Braves' Atlanta history, going hitless in five at bats on April 12, 1966, against the Pittsburgh Pirates at Atlanta Fulton County Stadium.
-Thomas held the starting job for the first full month of the season, but he struggled offensively, hitting only .198 in 126 at bats.
+Thomas held the starting job for the first full month of the season hitting .198 in 126 at bats.
 On May 28, 1966, the Braves traded him to the Chicago Cubs for Ted Abernathy.
 He then served as a part-time player and pinch hitter with the Cubs and Houston Astros, where he was dealt for two minor-league players on February 9, 1968, through the end of the 1968 campaign.
 He played in Nippon Professional Baseball for the Nankai Hawks in 1969.
 After he signed a minor league contract with the St. Louis Cardinals organization for the 1970 season, they assigned him to the Tulsa Oilers of the American Association, where he concluded his 17-year pro playing career at age 34.

 In Major League Baseball, Thomas compiled a career batting average of .255 in 1,027 games played with 847 hits and 106 home runs.